innocodive/lets-learn-es2015/lesson3.md

 > The `startsWith()`, `endsWith()`, and `includes()` methods will throw an error if you pass a regular expression instead of a string.
 This stands in contrast to `indexOf()` and `lastIndexOf()`, which both convert a regular expression argument into a string and then search for that string.

 <h4>Template Literals</h4>
+Template Literals are Javascript expressions.
 Things we can do now thanks to the introduction of `Template Literals` in ES6:

 - Multiline Strings
 - Substitute a part of a string with a variable value